braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_churn/prediction_faq.md

 - What high-value actions lead to retention and loyalty?
 - Have you set up custom events that map back to these specific actions?
 Predictive Churn works with custom events as opposed to custom attributes.
-- Are you thinking in "Short Windows" of time within which you'll denim churn.
-Predictive churn has a lookback window of 14 days.
+- Are you thinking in windows of time within which you'll define churn?
+You can define churn as something that happens in up to 14 days.
 - Have you considered times of the year that lead to atypical user behaviors - like holidays.
 Rapid shifts in consumer behavior will impact your predictions.

 [1]: {% image_buster /assets/img/churn/churn3.png %}